HumanSignal/label-studio/docs/source/tags/style.md

 ### Example

-Use CSS styling to make a header appear with a red background on the labeling interface
+Use CSS styling to make a header appear with a red background on the labeling interface.

 ```html
 <View>